 Remember to File FAFSA Each Year

-It’s that time of year again!
-On Jan.
-1, 2015, the Free Application for Federal Student Aid (FAFSA) will be available to apply for financial aid for the 2015‑16 academic year.
+The Free Application for Federal Student Aid (FAFSA) is available to apply for financial aid for the 2015‑16 academic year.

 Students and their families must file a FAFSA each year they are enrolled in order to be considered for financial aid; this includes grants, loans, and Work‑Study funds.

 After the first FAFSA is submitted, a student’s family can submit the renewal FAFSA each subsequent year, which is available at www.FAFSA.ed.gov.

 To complete the form, you will need: